Computer outage cripples train traffic in the Netherlands | Business

 - Netherlands

-A computer outage is disrupting train travel to and from Amsterdam and in other parts of the Netherlands on Monday, Dutch railway company NS said.
-The computer outage hit traffic control around 6 p.m. local time (1600GMT) on Sunday afternoon and has crippled train traffic since, the NS said.
+A computer outage disrupted train travel to and from Amsterdam and in other parts of the Netherlands for hours on Sunday and Monday, Dutch railway company NS said.

-The railway company on Monday morning said the problems would also affect international trains to Amsterdam, as the outage had not been resolved yet.
-"The outage has a big impact, also on other parts of the country," NS said on its website.
+The outage hit traffic control around 6 p.m. local time (1600GMT) on Sunday afternoon and crippled train services until Monday morning.
+NS said on Monday it had resolved the problem and that trains would begin to operate slowly again from 0700 GMT.

-The company did not predict how long it would take to resolve the problems, but said no trains would operate until at least the afternoon.
-The outage left about 100 passengers stranded in Utrecht Central Station on Sunday night, Dutch news agency ANP said.
+The outage made it impossible for domestic and international trains to reach Amsterdam Central Station and cut off all rail traffic to and from Amsterdam's Schiphol airport, one of Europe's busiest hubs.
+It left hundreds of passengers stranded overnight in Amsterdam and at the country's largest train station in Utrecht, Dutch news agency ANP said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)